cosmos/sdk-tutorials/b9lab-content/3-main-concepts/15-migrations.md

         string dateAdded = 3;
     }
     ```
-    Where `wonCount` decides the position on the leaderboard, and `dateAdded` resolves ties for equal `wonCount`, with the most recent ranking higher.
+    Where `wonCount` decides the position on the leaderboard and `dateAdded` resolves ties for equal `wonCount` with the most recent ranking higher.
 3. Of course a leaderboard as an array of winner information:
     ```protobuf
     import "checkers/winning_player.proto";